spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

   aclocal('--force')

 ^^^^^^^^^^^^^^^^^^^^^^^
-Extra query parameters
+Extra Query Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^

-An advanced feature of the Spec's build-interface protocol is the support for extra parameters after the subscript key.
-In fact, any of the keys used in the query can be followed by a comma separated list of extra parameters which can be inspected by the package receiving the request to fine-tune a response.
+An advanced feature of Spec's build-interface protocol is support for extra parameters after the subscript key.
+In fact, any of the keys used in the query can be followed by a comma separated list of extra parameters, which can be inspected by the package receiving the request to fine tune a response.

 Let's look at an example and try to install ``netcdf``: